Wild boar and hybrids

 - Like other introduced mammals, wild boar are major drivers of ecosystem change.
 They have been introduced into many parts of the world, and are known to damage crops, gardens, amenity areas as well as potentially spreading disease.
 They uproot large areas of land, eliminating native vegetation and spreading weeds.
 This results in habitat alteration, a change in plant succession and composition and a decrease in native fauna dependent on the original habitat

-Is it found in Ireland or Northern Ireland?:
+Is it found in Northern Ireland?:

 How might it get here?

 - Importing these species is the only viable pathway of introduction.
-Therefore, the main pathways into Ireland will be through the main ports of entry (by sea or by air).
+Therefore, the main pathways into Northern Ireland will be through the main ports of entry (by sea or by air).
 Importation of this species maybe allowed under licence but illegal smuggling is also a possibility.